 There are several effective methods for removing the contents of an SSD.
 Please note, any of these will delete any operating system data, user data, and other contents of the partitions currently on the drive, and some methods also remove the partitions themselves.
 Information stored in the controller remains unaffected, such as the firmware and SMART data.

 Running the ATA SECURITY ERASE command requires the use of 3rd party software.
 We do not endorse any specific software, though our parent company Micron offers guidance on one such option here.

 Our Storage Executive tool offers a Sanitize Drive function and a PSID Revert function, both of which will erase an SSD's contents.
+Please note that the PSID Revert function only works if you have hardware encryption enabled and configured on the SSD.
 Details on these and other Storage Executive functions are here.

 - Ensure the SSD is connected and is not the boot drive - In Windows 7, right-click Computer and select Manage to enter Computer Management.
 Under Storage, select Disk Management.
 In Windows 8 and later, hold the Windows key and press 'X' to open an application menu including "Disk Management", and select it